-Furthermore, the employer is required to make such reasonable accommodations to the known disability of a qualified applicant or employee, unless by so doing the employer’s business will be subject to an “undue hardship.”
+Furthermore, the employer is required to make such reasonable accommodations to the known disability of a qualified applicant or employee, unless by so doing the employer’s business will be subject to “undue hardship.”

 An “undue hardship” may exist if the necessary accommodation is either significantly difficult or expensive when considered in the context of the size of the employer’s business, the nature of the business, and the employer’s financial resources.